 What is a misdemeanor?

-A misdemeanor is any offense punishable by up to one year in Jail.
-Typical misdemeanors are: driving under the influence of alcohol / drunk driving (dui / dwi), shoplifting, domestic assault, Second (2nd) offense refusal to take the breathalyzer, driving on a suspended license, writing bad checks, domestic vandalism, simple assault and batguilty finding a conviction in Rhode Island?tery, domestic disorderly, reckless driving, disorderly conduct, etc. There are different rules that apply to driving with suspended licenses and this article does not fully address those provisions.
+A misdemeanor in Rhode Island and Providence Plantations is any offense punishable by up to one year in Jail.
+Typical misdemeanors are: driving under the influence of alcohol / drunk driving (dui / dwi), shoplifting, domestic assault, second (2nd) offense refusal to take the breathalyzer, driving on a suspended license, writing bad checks, domestic vandalism, simple assault and battery, domestic disorderly, reckless driving, disorderly conduct, etc. There are different rules that apply to driving with suspended licenses and this article does not fully address those provisions.

 I cannot afford an Attorney.
 What should I do?

-If you cannot afford an attorney to represent you then you should contact the Public Defender.
+If you cannot afford a RI criminal defense attorney to represent you then you should contact the Public Defender.
 The Rhode Island Office of the Public Defender represents eligible clients in criminal law matters (misdemeanors / felony) for no charge.
-Do not use this article as a substitute for seeking independent legal advice from a lawyer.
+Do not use this article as a substitute for seeking independent legal advice from a RI criminal lawyer.

 Can I represent myself in a Misdemeanor Case?